Application Tips from Jenni

 Your CV

-Make sure it is clear, well laid out and is in reverse chronological order.
+Make sure it is clear, well laid out and in reverse chronological order.
 Include each company name, your title and exact dates (including months, not just years), and specify the location if you have worked across different regions.

-Unless your you are applying for a particularly creative role; I would limit the use of colour/design.
+Unless you are applying for a particularly creative role; I would limit the use of colour/design.
 And keep the font style and size consistent the whole way through.

 Gaps